Estimation of Dynamic Mixed Double Factors Model in High Dimensional Panel Data: Introduction

-Panel data modeling doesn't consider only time series but also cross section correlation.
-We propose a Mixed Double Factor Model (MDFM) in this article.
+{ Not only in the time series field} does panel data model is used, cross section correlation { problems can also be settled}. { In this paper}, we propose a Mixed Double Factor Model (MDFM).
 The double factors refer to factor decomposition with regressors and error components respectively.
-MDFM consider structure feature of panel data with respect to time and individual.
-We introduce the common factors and factor loadings of regressors and error components to reflect cross section correlation, lag terms of dependent variable seem as endogenous variables to reflect time series correlation.
-The Mixed Double Factor Model include lag effects of dependent variable which is called dynamic Mixed Double Factor Model (DMDFM).
+MDFM { can capture the} structure feature{ s} of panel data with respect to time and individual.
+We introduce the common factors and factor loadings of regressors and error components to reflect cross section correlation, { and} lag terms of dependent variable { can be seen as} endogenous variables to reflect time series correlation.
+The Mixed Double Factor Model { including} lag effects of dependent variable is called dynamic Mixed Double Factor Model (DMDFM).

-Different from time series and cross section data, panel data include three dimension: individuals; periods; variables.
-We consider the case of short panel data in this article at first, where the number of individuals $N$ is larger than periods length $T$.
+Different from time series and cross section data, panel data include three dimension{ s}: individuals, periods, variables. { In the paper,} We consider { short panel data case first}, where the number of individuals $N$ is larger than periods length $T$.
 Of course, we will relax this condition at the end of this article.
 Simultaneously, the number of observable variable $p$ can be larger than $N$ and $T$.
 Classic statistical modeling methods face multi-collinearity problem.
 We decompose factors of regressors with principal component analysis (PCA) method.
 With minority common factors (factor scores) representing large number of explanatory variables, we reduce the number of indicators and parameters to be estimated.
 On the other hand, common factors reflect correlation among variables.